rodrigocolozio/rodrigocolozio/README.md

-###      TRUE5
+###      gugx75
 ###  👋  Focusing on pentesting and offsec
-true5mail@proton.me

 I post some articles about cybersecurity, if you want to check it out: <a href="https://medium.com/@rodrigocolozio">My Medium Profile :)</a>

 ### Currently working as a pentester, and as side projects, working on automation scripts to perform cybersecurity tasks quicker and easier.
-Feel free to check them out <a href="https://github.com/rodrigocolozio?tab=stars">My scripts</a>

 ###  📫 More about me: